 The book describes how self-criticism develops, and offers examples of how it can be essentially a self-fulfilling prophecy by putting ourselves down in front of others to beat them to the punch, or by undermining our relationships out of the belief that others judge us the way our self-critic does.

-Self-compassion is presented as an alternative to self-criticism, and Neff clarifies that this isn’t trying to feel good about yourself.
-Rather, self-compassion is about self-kindness, acknowledgement of our common humanity, and mindful awareness.
-She also explains that self-compassion isn’t about self-pity, as it calls for us to recognize that feelings of inadequacy and disappointment are universally shared.
+The author presents self-compassion as an alternative to self-criticism.
+She clarifies that this isn’t trying to feel good about yourself; rather, it’s about self-kindness, acknowledgement of our common humanity, and mindful awareness.
+It’s also not about self-pity, as self-compassion involves the recognition that feelings of inadequacy and disappointment are universally shared.

-I was surprised by the argument that the pursuit of higher self-esteem isn’t necessarily useful.
-Neff pointed out various issues, including promotion of narcissism and the fragility of having self-esteem contingent on things outside of our control.
+I was surprised by Neff’s argument that pursuing higher self-esteem isn’t necessarily useful.
+She pointed out various issues, including promotion of narcissism and the fragility of having self-esteem contingent on things outside of our control.
 Self-compassion involves recognizing that we all have strengths and weaknesses, and we don’t need to define our worth.

 The book addresses the question of whether self-criticism might be necessary to perform effectively, and I thought that really strengthened the argument for self-compassion.
 Neff points out that people actually do their best when they feel confident, and self-criticism undermines that.
 Also, self-critics tend to “self-handicap,” finding ways of doing things that will later give them an excuse for poor performance.
 While that doesn’t surprise me, I hadn’t heard of self-handicapping before.